bpmn-io/bpmn-js-examples/properties-panel-extension/README.md

 # Properties Panel Extension Example

+> For `bpmn-js-properties-panel@0.x`, go to [the old version of this example](https://github.com/bpmn-io/bpmn-js-examples/tree/b20919ac2231abf3df45b9dc9a2561010009b4a2/properties-panel-extension).

 This example shows how to extend the [bpmn-js-properties-panel](https://github.com/bpmn-io/bpmn-js-properties-panel) with custom properties.

 ![properties panel extension screenshot](./docs/screenshot.png "Screenshot of the properties panel extension example")